preda/gpuowl/README.md

 g++ gpuowl.cpp -ogpuowl -L/opt/amdgpu-pro/lib/x86_64-linux-gnu -lOpenCL

 ## Usage
-* Get exponents for testing from GIPMS Manual Testing ( http://mersenne.org/ ). gpuOWL best handles exponents is the vicinity of 77M, less than 78M.
+* Get exponents for testing from GIPMS Manual Testing ( http://mersenne.org/ ). gpuOwL best handles exponents is the vicinity of 77M, less than 78M.
 * Copy the lines from GIMPS to a file named 'worktodo.txt'
 * Run gpuowl.
 It prints progress report on stdout and in gpuowl.log, and writes result lines to results.txt
 * Submit the result lines from results.txt to http://mersenne.org/ manual testing.